When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Unlike the rest of the e-bikes featured here, the mid-drive motor provides up to 380% of assist and a massive 80Nm of torque (more than double that of the X35 ebikemotion hub motor).
 There’s also the very obvious 500Wh battery pack – this is double the energy capacity of the other bikes here.

-I would say the Giant Road E +1 Pro is perfect if you live in a very hilly area or you just need more substantial assist and greater battery range.
+I would say the Giant Road E +1 Pro is perfect if you live in a very hilly area or you just need more substantial assistance and greater battery range.
 When used in Eco mode it’s quite possible to squeeze 100 assisted miles out of a single charge.
 I’m not a big fan of the way it looks but it is a great e-bike to ride – that motor is an absolute gem and makes you feel like Superman!
 Read the full review of the 2019 Giant Road E +1 Pro.

 7. Specialized Turbo Creo SL Comp 2021 Carbon Electric Road Bike